jsha/servercert/docs/BR.md

 This method allows wildcard issuance.

-This method allows pruning domain labels when choosing ADN.
+This method allows pruning domain labels when choosing the ADN.

-This method allows CNAME lookups when choosing ADN.
+This method does not allow CNAME lookups when choosing the ADN.

 #### 3.2.2.5 Authentication for an IP Address